tapted/pub-dartlang/app/doc/faq.markdown

 entrypoint may appear](glossary.html#entrypoint-directory).
 Currently that's `benchmark`, `bin`, `example`, `test`, `tool`, and `web`.

-Pub also creates `packages` symlinks in *subdirectories* of any of those that point back to the main one.
-Since you may have entrypoints under, for example, `web/admin/controllers/`, pub makes sure there is always a nearby `packages` directory.
+Tavern also creates `packages` links in *subdirectories* of any of those that point back to the main one.
+Since you may have entrypoints under, for example, `web/admin/controllers/`, Tavern makes sure there is always a nearby `packages` directory.
 Otherwise the imports won't work.

 ### I found a bug in pub.
 How do I report it?